-FHFA could terminate our conservatorship by placing us into receivership, which could adversely affect our guarantee, and restrict or eliminate certain rights of Holders.
-We could be put into receivership at the discretion of the Director of FHFA at any time for a number of reasons set forth in the Reform Act.
-Several bills were introduced in past sessions of Congress that provided for Freddie Mac to be placed into receivership.
-In addition, FHFA could be required to place us into receivership if Treasury were unable to provide us with funding requested under the Purchase Agreement to address a deficit in our net worth.
+In addition, we could be put into receivership at the discretion of the Director of FHFA at any time for a number of reasons as set forth under the Reform Act.
+Several bills considered by Congress in the past several years provided for Freddie Mac to eventually be placed into receivership.
+In addition, FHFA could be required to place us into receivership if Treasury is unable to provide us with funding requested under the Purchase Agreement to address a deficit in our net worth.
+Treasury might not be able to provide the requested funding if, for example, the U.S. government were not fully operational because Congress had failed to approve funding or if the U.S. government reached its borrowing limit and, as a result, Treasury was unable to obtain funds sufficient to cover the request.

-Being placed into receivership would terminate the current conservatorship.
+Being placed into a receivership would terminate the current conservatorship.
 The purpose of receivership is to liquidate our assets and resolve claims against us.
-The appointment of FHFA as our receiver would terminate all rights and claims that our stockholders and creditors may have against our assets or under our charter as a result of their status as stockholders or creditors, other than possible payment upon our liquidation.
+The appointment of FHFA as our receiver would terminate all rights and claims that our stockholders and creditors may have against our assets or under our charter arising as a result of their status as stockholders or creditors, other than the potential ability to be paid upon our liquidation.